silvhua/ChatGPT-sentiment-analysis/README.md

 <br>

 # 4. Conclusion and Possible Future Directions
-ChatGPT did a decent job at detecting sentiment and emotions, but had difficulty with discerning the meaning behind the words.
+GPT 3.5 did a decent job at detecting sentiment and emotions, but had difficulty with discerning the meaning behind the words.
 However, it performed very well when given the specific task of determining whether or not the Facebook group administrator should respond to a comment.
-Perhaps ChatGPT can be most helpful when given sufficient context: The prompts for the sentiment and emotion tasks were not linked to a clear intent, unlike the "respond" task.
+Perhaps GPT 3.5 can be most helpful when given sufficient context: The prompts for the sentiment and emotion tasks were not linked to a clear intent, unlike the "respond" task.

-This was a fun proof-of-concept experiment to see if ChatGPT could be a good alternative to deploying a trained machine learning model.
-Based on these results, next time I would reflect more deeply about what I'd like ChatGPT to help me with and refine the work flow accordingly.
+This was a fun proof-of-concept experiment to see if GPT 3.5 could be a good alternative to deploying a trained machine learning model.
+Based on these results, next time I would reflect more deeply about what I'd like GPT 3.5 to help me with and refine the work flow accordingly.
 Pragmatically, the low-hanging fruit would be to compare the results of different prompts.

 Given the unbalanced data set, I would use different evaluation metrics depending on the specific intent of the work flow.
 For example:
 * If I want a work flow that would be best at detecting negative sentiment/emotions so I can identify dissatisfied members/customers, I would likely use recall (sensitivity) as my evaluation metric, since there are fewer negative comments than positive.
 * If I was looking for comments with highest level of excitement or gratitude so I can identify a handful of the biggest fans, I would consider using precision as my evaluation metric.

 Of course, just because you CAN automate something, doesn't mean you should.
 Automations are most useful when there are too many messages than there are human resources.
-As these results show, ChatGPT is not a replacement for humans when it comes to understanding humans.
+As these results show, GPT 3.5 is not a replacement for humans when it comes to understanding humans.